skx/overseer/README.md

 Build the application as per usual golang standards.
 Then launch
 via:

-     ./overseer config.file config.file.two config.file.three ... config.file.N
+      $ ./overseer config.file config.file.two config.file.three ... config.file.N

 Each test will be parsed and executed one by one.
-The results of the tests will be output to the console and _also_ posted to  [purppura](https://github.com/skx/purppura), which is assumed to be running on the localhost.
+The results of the tests will be output to the console and if the end-point of a [purppura](https://github.com/skx/purppura) server is defined it receive the results of the tests too.

+For example:

+       $ ./overseer -purppura=http://localhost:8080/events input.txt

 ## Status